ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

 Integrity protection for HTTP content is typically achieved via TCP or HTTPS [RFC2818].
 However, additional integrity protection might be desirable for some use cases.
-This might be for additional protection against failures or attack (see [SRI]), programming errors, corruption of stored data or because content needs to remain unmodified throughout multiple HTTPS-protected exchanges.
+This might be for additional protection against failures or attack (see [SRI]), programming errors, corruption of stored data or because content needs to be signed or remain unmodified throughout multiple HTTPS-protected exchanges.

 ## Brief history of integrity headers